harshala334/Alumni-Connect/README.md

 # Alumni-Connect
-Alumni Connect is a web application designed to enhance connections within alumni communities.
+FutureConnect is a web application designed to enhance connections within alumni communities.
 It provides a platform for organizing events, sharing job opportunities, and facilitating communication among alumni.

 # Old Version
 The old version of this Web Application was class component-based.